Visual Arts Centre

 Kids Kiddle: https://kids.kiddle.co/Batik

-Join us in our upcoming BATIK HANDKERCHIEF WORKSHOP 2023 on 25 February, Saturday from 2pm to 4.30pm at our Macpherson Art Studio!
-This course is suitable for students 12 years old and above!
+Join us in our upcoming SPECIAL MOTHER’S DAY BATIK HANDKERCHIEF WORKSHOP 2024 on 4 May, Saturday from 3.30pm-5.30pm at our Macpherson Art Studio!
+This course is suitable for students 10 years old and above!

 For registration or any enquiries, please contact 6255 0711 / 67332155 or drop us an email at [email protected]